Lorenz Curve of the Koch Snowflake Fractal

 I could not make any obvious connection between the Lorenz Curve's income distribution and the Koch snowflake development: maybe because income is a flow concept and the Koch snowflake doesn't seem to demonstrate this.
 So I thought: what distribution does it demonstrate?
 I turned my attention to the concept of wealth distribution.
 I assumed that Wealth corresponds better with the Area - reasoning that both are a 'stock' concept.

-I did the calculations (taken from the area calculation table in my first blog 1.1 seen below): per cent of the number of triangles, and per cent of the area for each triangle -and then corrected the results so as to view like the original Lorenz Curve.
+I did the calculations (taken from the area calculation table in my first blog 1.1, seen below): per cent of the number of triangles and per cent of the area for each triangle, and then corrected the results so that they resembled the original Lorenz Curve.

 Results